 This program works fast and with no trouble whatsoever with two disk drives.
 With a single disk, you have to either change the disks or put it, your word processor and text files on the same disk (there is room).
-With a cassette-based system, the process of reading and examining the dictionary
+With a cassette-based system, the process of reading and examining the dictionary is, of necessity, slow but it does work.

-We think it important to point out that, as with any spelling correction program, SPELL'N FIX will not make distinctions between such constructions as to, too and two.
+We think it important to point out that, as with any spelling correction program, SPELL 'N FIX will not make distinctions between such constructions as to, too and two.
 But, if you make "misteaks" in your typing, it will handle things like a charm.
 And, since you don't have to worry about such things as spelling, you can probably type faster, too.
 It will find those errors and let you fix them quickly.